 Again, this is my personal favorite.
 I always start my day with a cup of coffee.

 Before I sit on my desk, face my laptop, and start typing, I make a cup of coffee and then just enjoy it while writing articles.
-Even right now, when I’m typing this article, I have just finished my coffee.
+Even right now, when I’m typing this article, I just finished my coffee.

 Some may say that coffee is bad and some say that coffee is good.
 In my opinion, coffee can be good as long as you don’t overdrink it.
 Moderation is key, my friend.

 A cup or two a day will be just right.
 Usually, I only drink a cup.
 There will be some days that I take two cups of coffee, one in the morning and one in the afternoon, but that is a rare occasion.

 Another thing you have to know is that coffee by itself is beneficial to our health.
 It is going to be bad for our health only when we add in too much sugar and other stuff into it.

 If you still hesitate that coffee is beneficial to our health, read this article from Barista Del Caffé.

 Coffee is my personal favorite because it gives me energy and makes me alert so that I can have the motivation to start the day strong.

 How do you think I’m able to write long articles on this blog?
 A big thanks to coffee.